Jewish Mental Health Concentration

 info@williamjames.edu

-How to enroll and curriculum overview.
+How to enroll and curriculum overview

 This concentration is for students who are interested in learning about and understanding the cultural, historical, and social contexts that shape Jewish identities and experiences.
 It is designed for students who seek to develop cultural competence, humility, and responsiveness in working with Jewish individuals, families, and communities in diverse settings.
 Central to this concentration is students’ exploration of their own perspectives, assumptions, and experiences related to Jewish identity, culture, and antisemitism.
-These perspectives will be examined and challenged as they relate to facilitating or impeding effective clinical, school-based, and research work.
+These perspectives will be examined and challenged as they relate to facilitating or impeding effective clinical, school-based, workplace, and research work.

 The Jewish Mental Health concentration combines specialized coursework on Jewish identity, antisemitism, and mental health with trauma-informed and culturally responsive clinical training.
 Through coursework and experiential opportunities, including practicum placements in schools and community settings, cultural immersion experiences in the United States and Israel, and faculty mentorship and applied research, students will develop the knowledge and skills to provide client centered evidence-based care.
 Students will be prepared to integrate a comprehensive understanding of the challenges and strengths which have contributed to the Jewish community’s resilience, belonging, and intergenerational continuity.
 Integrating this understanding will allow them to provide trauma-informed culturally responsive care.